P. V. Sindhu: 2022–23

-2024–2025
+2024–25

 Sindhu returned from her injury layoff at the Badminton Asia Team Championships in February, where she led the Indian women's team to the gold medal, India's first-ever medal in the event.
 Her first individual final of the season came at the 2024 Malaysia Masters, where she lost to reigning Asian Champion Wang Zhiyi in three games.
 On 8 July 2024, the Indian Olympic Committee designated her and the professional table tennis player Sharath Kamal as the flag bearers to the París 2024 Olympic Games.
 In the 2024 Olympics in Paris, Sindhu won both her games in group M but lost in the round of 16 to He Bingjiao of China, the same player she had beaten in the 2020 Games bronze medal match.
 At the end of the year, Sindhu won the 2024 Syed Modi International title beating Wu Luoyu of China in the final.
 This was her third title at the Syed Modi International, making her the joint-most successful player in the history of the tournament.

-In 2025, Sindhu for the third time was elected as BWF Athletes' Commission.
+In 2025, Sindhu was elected in the BWF Athletes' Commission for the third time.
+She endured an up-and-down season, with some of her standout results being a win over second seed Wang Zhiyi at the World Championships, and a win over World No. 6 Pornpawee Chochuwong at the China Masters.
+However, she ended her season after the China Masters owing to a foot injury.

 Endorsements

 An Economic Times report published in March 2017 noted that she is second only to Indian cricket captain Virat Kohli when it comes to earnings from each day of brand endorsements.
-Sindhu charges brands anywhere between ₹1 crore and ₹1.25 crore for a single day of endorsement related activities.
+Sindhu charges brands anywhere between ₹10 million and ₹12.5 million for a single day of endorsement-related activities.

 She has endorsement deals with JBL, Bridgestone Tyres, sports drink Gatorade, pain reliever ointment Moov, online fashion store Myntra, e-commerce portal Flipkart, phone maker Nokia and electronics major Panasonic.
 She also endorses Stayfree, health drink Boost, honey producer APIS Himalaya, herbal health drink firm Ojasvita and the Bank of Baroda.
 She is also a brand ambassador for both the Central Reserve Police Force and Vizag Steel.

-In February 2019, it was announced that Sindhu had signed a four-year sports sponsorship deal for ₹50 crore with Chinese sports brand Li Ning.
+In February 2019, it was announced that Sindhu had signed a four-year sports sponsorship deal for ₹500 million with Chinese sports brand Li-Ning.
 Her deal is one of the biggest in world badminton.
-She would reportedly get ₹40 crore as sponsorship while the rest of the money would be for equipment.
-This was Li-Ning's second stint with Sindhu, who was with them for two years in 2014–2015 for a sum of ₹1.25 crore a year.
-In 2016, she was back with Yonex for a ₹3.5 crore per year contract for a period of three years.
+She would reportedly get ₹400 million as sponsorship while the rest of the money would be for equipment.
+This was Li-Ning's second stint with Sindhu, who was with them for two years in 2014–2015 for a sum of ₹12.5 million a year.
+In 2016, she was back with Yonex for a ₹35 million per year contract for a period of three years.

 In May 2024, she stepped in as an investor and brand ambassador for wellness brand Hoop.